Affordable

 Penetration method

 • The textile sample is placed at the open end of the test tube and tightly enveloped in plastic wrap.
-At the bottom of the same glass tube, mite medium with 10, 000 mites is placed on a filter paper and tightly sealed.
+Mite medium with 10, 000 mites is placed at the bottom of the same glass tube, on filter paper and tightly sealed.

 • After the predetermined duration, the number of mites on the fabric sample that pass through the plastic wrap is counted.

-• Efficiency for prevention is determined by comparing the number of house dust mites passed through the fabric sample and reference.
+• The efficiency for prevention is determined by comparing the number of house dust mites passed through the fabric sample to the reference.

-Anti-dust mite textiles are specially designed to mitigate the presence of house dust mites and allergic reactions associated with them.
-These textile materials act as physical barriers to dust mites and also effectively deter their infestations.
+Anti-dust mite textiles are particularly designed to prevent the presence of house dust mites and reduce allergic reactions associated with them.
+These textiles serve as physical barriers to the entry of dust mites and thus, effectively deter their infestations.

-For more information on the dust mite test, contact our team experts today.
+For more information on ISO 21326 services, consult our expert team today.

 FAQs